Tokyo Metropolitan University: Academic reputation

-Although its small size and young history in contrast to national universities and several leading private universities, the university has been one of the most reputable institutions in Japan.
+Although it is small in size and young history in contrast to national universities and several leading private universities, the university has been one of the most reputable institutions in Japan.
 According to the Times Higher Education World University Rankings, it ranks 7th in 2014–2015 among 781 universities in Japan, behind renowned national universities, namely University of Tokyo, Kyoto University, Tokyo Institute of Technology, Osaka University, Tohoku University and Nagoya University.
 The university received the highest score of 100.0 for "citations.”

 In 2012, Prof. Masatake Haruta was selected as a Thomson Reuters Citation Laureate as a possible winner of the Nobel Prize for his "independent foundational discoveries of catalysis by gold."